djmolny/dump-drupal-logs/README.md

 # dump-drupal-logs
-A PHP script that outputs the entire Drupal `watchdog` table in CSV format
+A PHP script that outputs the entire Drupal `watchdog` table in CSV format.

 Adapted from Drupal's `dblog` module, `<drupal-root>/modules/dblog/dblog.admin.inc`